HOMEWORK - KEY STAGE 3

 The school’s Assessment and Homework policy outlines how work will be marked and is available on our website.

-Homework is set on Show My Homework, allowing you to keep a track of what your son/daughter has been set and when this has been submitted.
+Homework is set and uploaded to Google Classroom, allowing you to keep a track of what your son/daughter has been set and when this has been submitted.

 You can expect homework to be given as follows: